Financial Markets and Economic Activity

 An individual bank is not constrained by any fixed quantum of reserves.

 It can obtain additional reserves to meet requirements by borrowing from the Federal Reserve, by buying “Federal Funds” from other banks, by selling or “running off" short-term securities.
+In short, reserves are available at the discount window and in the money market, at a price.

-This cost the bank must compare with available yields on loans and investments.
+investments.
 If those yields are low relative to the cost of reserves, the bank will seek to avoid borrowing reserves and perhaps hold excess

 reserves instead.
 If those yields are high relative to the cost of borrowing reserves, the bank will shun excess reserves and borrow reserves occasionally or even regularly.
 For the banking system as a whole the Federal Reserve’s quantitative controls determine the supply of unborrowed reserves.
 But the extent to which this supply is left unused, or supplemented by borrowing at the discount window, depends on the economic circumstances confronting the banks — on available lending opportunities and on the whole structure of interest rates from the Federal Reserve’s discount rate through the rates on mortgages and long-term securities.

-Two consequences of this analysis deserve special notice because of their relation to the issues raised earlier in this chapter.
+their relation to the issues raised earlier in this chapter.
 First, an increase - of, say, a billion dollars — in the supply of unborrowed reserves will, in general, result in less than a billion-dollar increase in required reserves.
 Net free reserves will rise (algebraically) by some fraction of the billion dollars — a very large fraction in periods like the thirties, a much smaller one in tight money periods like those of the fifties.
 Loans and deposits will expand by less than their textbook multiples.
 The reason is simple.

-The open-market operations which bring about the increased supply of reserves tend to lower interest rates.
+reserves tend to lower interest rates.
 So do the operations of the commercial banks in trying to invest their new reserves.
 The result is to diminish the incentives of banks to keep fully loaned up or to borrow reserves, and to make banks content to hold on the average higher excess reserves.

-Second, depositor preferences do matter, even in a régime of fractional reserve banking.
+reserve banking.
 Suppose, for example, that the public decides to switch new or old savings from other assets and institutions into commercial banks.
 This switch makes earning assets available to banks at attractive yields — assets that otherwise would have been lodged either directly with the public or with the competing financial institutions previously favored with the public’s savings.
 These improved opportunities for profitable lending and investing will make the banks content to hold smaller net free reserves.
 Both their deposits and their assets will rise as a result of this shift in public preferences, even though the base of unborrowed reserves remains unchanged.
 Something of this kind has occurred in recent years when commercial banks have been permitted to raise the interest rates they offer for time and savings deposits.

 CONCLUDING REMARKS